 Introducing a graphghan maker, Kim Latshaw, of C2C Graphs.
-From concept of graph to reality of an afghan or scarf.
+From the concept of a graph to reality of an afghan or scarf.
 Kim has a vast library of different ideas.
 Ranging from traditional to whimsical.
 You can stop counting those little boxes as C2C Graphs has it all worked out to follow along much easier with step by step instructions that compliments the graphs.

 What Do The C2C Graphs Look Like?

 Kim provides step by step instructions on how to read her graphs.
 Being this is a corner to corner, in one direction we work down the diagonal and in the other direction we work up the diagonal.
-She has it’s easily laid out so it’s hard to get confused on what to do.
-It’s pretty awesome.
+She has it's easily laid out so it's hard to get confused about what to do.
+It's pretty awesome.

 She has step by step instructions but this is what I have gathered and it makes sense to me.

 The blocks are labelled on the graph in a diagonal format.
 So if you look at the number 1, it appears to be sitting under block 2 but you need to look at this graph from a diagonal perspective.
 I put RED lines to show you how the numbers line up to the boxes.
 Think diagonal.

 - So when you start number 1, you are starting at the bottom of the graph (horizontal) and working to the 1 in the side (vertical).
 Row 2 is starting from the vertical and crocheting down to the horizontal.
 You follow the instructions row by row back and forth and the picture will turn out.
 In other words, you don't fasten off in each row and start at the beginning.